SpoinkOSDevs/SpoinkOSDevs/README.md

 Discover SpoinkOS, a space where precision meets innovation.

-- **Mission:** Crafting intuitive and efficient operating systems for enhanced user experiences.
+- **Mission:** Building SpoinkOS for enhanced server admin experiences.
 - **Development:** Committed to translating conceptual aspirations into tangible, functional realities.

 #### Let's Collaborate on Excellence